-Tampa Bay Regional Campus NOVA SOUTHEASTERN UNIVERSITY PROGRAM SPECIFIC PARTICIPATION & PROGRESSION POLICIES Adapted April 30, 2020
+PROGRAM SPECIFIC PARTICIPATION & PROGRESSION POLICIES

+Adapted April 29, 2025

-This document is a summary of program specific policies presented here for the information of those who are considering or have been accepted in the program.
-The Pallavi Patel College of Health Care Sciences Student Handbook lists some of these policies, but in many cases, defer to the program for those specific to the professional program, such as the Entry-Level Doctor of Occupational Therapy (OTD).
+This document is a summary of program-specific policies presented here for the information of those who are considering or have been accepted into the program.
+The Pallavi Patel College of Health Care Sciences Student Handbook lists some of these policies, but in many cases, defers to the program for those specific to the professional program, such as the Entry-Level Doctor of Occupational Therapy (OTD).

 GRADING POLICY: Grading for OTD students is based on a scale of 0-100 percent.
 See the chart below for the numerical equivalent to a letter grade.
 To pass a course, a student must achieve an average of 75% or higher for all individual assignments, tests, and other evaluations of student performance.
+Academic courses may include group assignments, requiring equitable and consistent contributions from all members.
+Groups may be assigned by instructors or lab assistants.
+Students should collaborate, share opinions, and complete assignments collectively, ensuring academic integrity such as verifying citations and avoiding plagiarism.
+Faculty may require each student to complete a peer review or other evaluation, stating each student's contributions to group assignments.
+Contact instructors early if issues arise to receive guidance.

 Final grades will only be rounded up if the first decimal is > .5.
 For example, 89.5% will be rounded up to 90% to an earned grade of "A-".
 However, 89.4% will not be rounded up and the earned grade will therefore be a "B+".
 No exceptions will be made to this rule.
 Pass (P) equals 75% or above in each course.
 Fail (F) is any grade below 75%.
+Pass Fail assignments are not optional and must always be completed to pass the course.
+There is no remediation for failed course grades in this program.